MktR0/asteroid/README.md

 # Asteroid Game

 This learning project is meant to recreate the basic mechanices of the old video game Asteroids.
-The focus of this project is the object oriented programming paradigm.
+The focus of this project is to better understand the object oriented programming paradigm.

 ## How to Play
 🎮 Controls: